Women and Protein – An Essential Guide

 These are high-protein foods, but nearly all foods have protein.
 Just one fist-sized serving of broccoli, for instance, has three grams of protein.
 A one-ounce serving of nuts or seeds has between four and seven grams of protein.
 Include a variety of meat, poultry, fish, dairy, and plant-based foods to meet your protein needs.

 Vegetarians can get all the essential amino acids from dairy and eggs, but vegans must meet protein needs entirely from plants.
 This is possible but requires a little more thought.
 A good general rule for getting all the essential amino acids is to balance intake of legumes, like beans, lentils, and peas, with whole grains.
 Together, these plant based foods provide complete proteins.
 Variety is especially important for plant-based eaters.

 What About Protein Powders and Supplements?

 Another way to get protein is through supplements, although whole foods should always be the main source of nutrients in a healthy diet.
 Supplements are just that, meant to supplement a diet.
 Your client may benefit from supplements if she struggles to get enough protein for various reasons: limited time to cook, not motivated to cook, or a vegan diet.

 Some protein supplements you can recommend include whey or casein powders or pea, hemp, or rice protein powders for vegans.
 There are also more specialized supplements, like branched-chain amino acids for clients trying to restrict calories or meet very specific training goals.

 Protein can be a confusing topic for your clients, especially women because most research and discussion is geared to men.
 Help your female clients by providing this important information about how, when, what, and how much protein to eat for health, weight maintenance, and strength and fitness.

 Interested in offering your clients expert nutrition advice?
-Look into the ISSA’s Sports Nutrition Certification course.
+Look into the ISSA’s Nutritionist Certification course.

 Click HERE to download this handout and share with your clients!